Pmohammed12/Pmohammed12/README.md

-### i'm currently working on the software architecture and design development
+### I'm currently working on the software architecture and design development

 <!--
 **Pmohammed12/Pmohammed12** is a ✨ _special_ ✨ repository because its `README.md` (this file) appears on your GitHub profile.